Funded PhD positions at Fudan University, China 2017-2020

 Prof. Marie Harder (MKH) is a China National Thousand Talents professor at Fudan University, one of the top 5 universities in China and an affiliated member of the UK Tyndall Centre.
 She is welcoming non-Chinese nationals with excellent English writing and speaking ability to apply for PhD positions in China, which are eligible for the China government scholarships which cover all costs and fees (except flights) for 3-5 years of study.
 However, many documents will need to be prepared and submitted by the deadline of February 19th, 2017: only determined people should apply.

-Students can directly approach faculty who are certified as PhD supervisors (see Faculty) and follow the normal application process, but Prof Harder is also personally coordinating the recruitment of students, with assistance of Prof. Wang Yutao to be co-supervised by herself and another professor, or herself plus a junior faculty member, across a range of topics:
+Students can directly approach faculty who are certified as PhD supervisors (see Faculty, but Prof Harder is also personally coordinating the recruitment of students, with assistance of Prof. Wang Yutao to be co-supervised by herself and another professor, or herself plus a junior faculty member, across a range of topics: